-The federal government's land sales and Indian removal practices played a significant role in attracting Euro-American settlers to the region.
+The federal government's land sales and Indian removal practices played a significant role in attracting Euro-American settlers to the western portions of the region.
 The vast Kankakee marshes tended to slow migration from the south, and early settler populations tended to have a "Yankee" character.
-While the state of Indiana was formed in 1816, counties in the northwestern part of the state were among the last to be formed: LaPorte in 1832, Porter in 1835, and Lake in 1837.
-A federal land office at LaPorte was established in 1833 and facilitated early land sales, including the 1836 sale to Solon
+Toward the east, the Michigan Road facilitated settlements by southerners.
+15 While the state of Indiana was formed in 1816, counties in the northwestern part of the state were among the last to be formed: LaPorte in 1832, Porter in 1835, and Lake in 1837.
+A federal land office at LaPorte was established in 1833 and facilitated early land sales, including the 1836 sale to Solon Robinson, the founder of Crown Point.
+Early settlers typically selected land with a mix of timber and prairie, and for this, the moraine country was far better suited than the nearly impassable lake plain.
+County seats appeared at LaPorte, Valparaiso, and Crown Point, serving as centers of commerce, banking and transshipment.
+Blue Island, IL was founded on a remnant spur of the Tinley Moraine in 1835.